 While mixture is thickening, prepare an ice bath by placing a medium-size bowl into a large bowl filled with ice.
 Pour remaining cup cream into smaller bowl.

-The next day, you’re ready to process in ice cream maker according to manufacturer instructions.
-Pour the whiskey in, too, as you’re processing.
-When the ice cream is almost done processing, add your gingerbread cookies into it.
-This just gives a little extra gingerbread impact!
+When mixture is chilled, process in ice cream maker according to manufacturer's instructions.
+If you're using the whiskey, add this in while machine is processing.
+When the ice cream is almost done, add gingerbread cookies crumbles into it.

 Put ice cream into an airtight container and place in freezer for another 6+ hour to thicken.